-The PCC is elected to represent the public and be a voice of the people and is required to consult with the public and victims of crime, to ascertain their views on policing.
+The PCC is elected to represent the public, be a voice of the people and is required to consult with the public and victims of crime, to ascertain their views on policing.
 A range of formal and informal engagement takes place.
-Public meetings and encouraging public discussion about policing is vital to the role, which is to listen to the public views and provide information about the work of the police and the Office of the Police and Crime Commissioner.
+Public meetings and encouraging public discussion about policing is vital to the role, which is to listen to the public's views and provide information about the work of the police and the Office of the Police and Crime Commissioner (OPCC).

 There has been a range of engagement with the public in recent years from surveys about the precept and public meetings, to public concerns and compliments expressed through correspondence.
 These interactions provide important information about how people feel about policing and enable the PCC to act on concerns.
-It is important that we capture information gleaned from public engagement so that can be used to inform policing and the work of the Office of the PCC.
+It is important that we capture information gleaned from public engagement so that it can be used to inform policing and the work of the OPCC.

-It is pleasing to note that we have seen some changes to the concerns expressed when the last plan was published.
-We are no longer receiving the same level of dissatisfaction correspondence relating the length of time taken to answer the 101 (non-emergency) service.
-This could be due to the investment to ensure different channels to contact the police, the fact that the majority of 101 calls are answered in under 5 minutes or could be due to improved website information.
+It is pleasing to note that we have seen some changes to the concerns expressed since the last plan was published.
+We are no longer receiving the same level of dissatisfaction correspondence relating to the length of time taken to answer the 101 (non-emergency) service.
+This could be due to the investment in the different channels to contact the police, the fact that the majority of 101 calls are answered in under five minutes or the improved provision of website information.